mlaursen/react-md/examples/umd/README.md

 ## What's Included

-I super simple `index.html` file that:
+A super simple `index.html` file that:

 - loads the Material Icons and Roboto fonts
 - loads the `React`, `ReactDOM`, and `ReactMD` UMD bundles